-- ExecutionPlan.dag An directed-acyclic-graph containing the pruned nodes as build by prune_graph().
-This pruned subgraph is used to decide the ExecutionPlan.steps (below).
-The containing ExecutionPlan.steps instance is cached in cached_plans across runs with inputs/outputs as key. - ExecutionPlan.steps It is the list of the operation-nodes only from the dag (above), topologically sorted, and interspersed with instruction steps needed to complete the run.
-It is built by build_execution_steps() based on the subgraph dag extracted above.
+execution dag The ExecutionPlan.dag is a directed-acyclic-graph that contains the pruned nodes as build by Network.prune_graph().
+This pruned subgraph is used to decide the execution steps.
 The containing ExecutionPlan.steps instance is cached in cached_plans across runs with inputs/outputs as key.

+steps

+execution steps The ExecutionPlan.steps contains a list of the operation-nodes only from the dag, topologically sorted, and interspersed with instruction steps needed to compute the asked outputs from the given inputs.

+It is built by Network.build_execution_steps() based on the subgraph dag.